Best Neighborhoods in New Port Richey, FL - Buyers Guide (2026)

 The city’s 2025-2030 Capital Improvement Program positions 2026 as a defining year:

-- Major infrastructure upgrades, including the Grand Boulevard Bridge replacement and expanded multi-use trail networks, will improve connectivity and livability.
+- Major infrastructure upgrades, including the Grand Boulevard Bridge replacement and expanded multi-use trail networks, will improve connectivity and infrastructure, amenities, and property characteristics.

 - Flood mitigation and utility projects-such as the Town & Country Villas sewer extension and the Inundation Pond Project-aim to reduce long-standing flood risk and modernize aging systems.